Valay17/DISHA--Deep-Learning-based-Cyclone-Intensity-Estimation-with-NLP-based-Report-Generation/README.md

 The combination of these methodologies ensures the project’s effectiveness in providing accurate predictions, timely alerts, and user-friendly interfaces for managing cyclonic emergencies.

-## Project Methodology and Design Overview

-#### Methodology
-The project follows a systematic methodology aimed at delivering a robust and user-centric cyclone management system:
-1. **Requirement Analysis**: Studied the shortcomings of existing systems to define clear objectives, including cyclone intensity prediction, multilingual alerts, and user-friendly interfaces.
-2. **Model Development**: Developed a CNN model for cyclone intensity estimation and a T5 NLP model for generating multilingual precautionary summaries and translations.
-3. **API Integration**: Incorporated external APIs for real-time weather data, navigation, elevation, and alert generation to enhance the application’s functionalities.
-4. **Web Application Development**: Designed a responsive web application to present model outputs and additional features like incident reporting and safety paths.
-5. **Testing and Evaluation**: Rigorous testing ensured the accuracy of models and the reliability of the web application across various scenarios.

 #### Tech Stack
 - **Programming Languages**: Python for backend and model development; JavaScript for frontend web application.
 - **Frameworks**: Node.js for the frontend UI.